Stephen-Seo/ThreadedExamples/README.md

 This repo has some examples using multi-threaded-programming because someone asked about how it works.

+# Disclaimer

+The examples have only been built/tested on Linux.

 # Example 1

 Just a very simple program that spawns a separate thread, prints some text, and